masa8/GLASS/README.md

  - Model: GLASS/results/models/backbone_0/ckpt_best_*.pth
  - ROC for test: GLASS/results/roc_curves/mvtec_screw_image_roc.png
  - Test Results: GLASS/results/test_results/mvtec_screw/all_test_results.csv

+## How to run test-only inference
+ Step.1 Put ckpt_best_*.pth in GLASS/results/models/backbone_0/mvtec_screw/
+ Step.2 Update -test option
+  - When the `-test` option in run-mvtec.sh is set to a value other than `ckpt`, the script skips training and runs inference on the test set.

 ## License
 The code and dataset in this repository are licensed under the [MIT license](https://github.com/cqylunlun/GLASS?tab=MIT-1-ov-file/).